ApiLogicServer/Docs/docs/DevOps-Containers-Build.md

 ## MyDB: Test Databases

 One of the great things about Docker is the ability to install popular databases, with no hassle.
-Follow the procedures described in [Connection Examples](../Database-Connectivity/#docker-databases){:target="_blank" rel="noopener"}.
+Follow the procedures described in [Connection Examples](../Database-Docker/#create-your-own-db-image){:target="_blank" rel="noopener"}.

-If you wish, you can add your own database / test data to the pre-supplied [repositories](https://hub.docker.com/repositories/apilogicserver){:target="_blank" rel="noopener"}, and then build an image from the updated result.

-> [See here](../Tech-Docker/#preparing-a-database-image-for-self-contained-databases){:target="_blank" rel="noopener"} for notes on how to update / save a docker image.

-In most cases, images are code, not data.
-The DBMS images, however, include their own data.
-This enables fellow developers to `run` the image and get started, without having to understand and setup volumes for DBMS data.

 [^1]: